Quantifying Coffee Grinders

 How do we measure the two?

 I would imagine the fixed retention to slowly build up in reality.
-Measuring it should be easy: Clean the grinder thoroughly after some usage.
-Measure all coffee you cleaned out of the machine.
+Measuring it should be easy: clean the grinder thoroughly after some usage, and measure all coffee you cleaned out of the machine.

 Exchanged retention is likely more nuanced.
 We could color the beans for each dose and see how much of the last color comes out?
 This might already work when swapping from light to dark roast.